difference between whiskey and bourbon

 Ultimately, the choice between whiskey and bourbon comes down to personal preference.
 Some people prefer the bold, smoky flavors of whiskey, while others enjoy the sweetness of bourbon.
 Regardless of which spirit you choose, be sure to enjoy it responsibly.

-See also difference between simple and compound interest
+See also difference between profit maximization and wealth maximization

 Table difference between whiskey and bourbon